-Do your best to plan the survey at the beginning thoroughly, so that there won’t be need to make any changes during the process, as that can significantly hinder initially set timescales, budget etc. When designing the overall flow of your questionnaire, take extra care with visibility concerns – use reasonably sized check boxes and fonts, ensuring that you’re making it as easy as possible for respondents to read and understand the questions.
+Do your best to plan the survey at the beginning thoroughly, so that there won’t need to make any changes during the process, as that can significantly hinder initially set timescales, budget, etc. When designing the overall flow of your questionnaire, take extra care with visibility concerns – use reasonably sized checkboxes and fonts, ensuring that you’re making it as easy as possible for respondents to read and understand the questions.
 Also, try to avoid using open questions, unless those are crucial for the research, as they make data capture much harder, due to having to capture those manually, rather than using OCR and OMR technologies.

-Below are two examples of an event feedback surveys, one of them designed with specific goals in mind to receive effective and relevant responses, while other has several issues to demonstrate what you should be looking to avoid.
+Below are two examples of event feedback surveys, one of them designed with specific goals in mind to receive effective and relevant responses, while other has several issues to demonstrate what you should be looking to avoid.

 If you would like to start your own research project, but unsure where to start feel free to get in touch with us and we will gladly help you with any survey design, data capture and distribution related questions.

 Feature image by janoon028 from freepik.com